Goal: Teach your teen how to enter and drive roundabouts safely.

 - If you have not entered the roundabout, pull over and allow emergency vehicles to pass.

 - If you have entered the roundabout, continue to your exit, then pull over and allow emergency vehicles to pass.

 Lesson three – two or more lane roundabouts

 - As you approach, observe the signs and arrows to determine which lane to use before entering.

-- Black and white signs on the side of the road and white arrows on the road will show the correct lane to use.
+- Signs on the side of the road and white arrows on the road will show the correct lane to use.

 - If you want to make a left turn, stay in the left lane or other lanes that are signed and marked as a left turn.

 - To make a right turn, stay in the right lane or other lanes that are signed and marked as a right turn lane.

 - If you want to go straight, observe the signs and arrows to see what lane is correct.